DollyGt/project2_api/README.md

 The photos used in this site were obtained from pixels website

 # Acknowledgements
-I received inspiration for this project from MY BOYFRIEND lol
+I received inspiration for this project from MY ROMEO lol